vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Get shipping details

+The
+[`POST:[shippingDetailsPrefix]/v2/payments/{orderId}/shippingDetails`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Merchant-Endpoints/operation/fetchShippingCostUsingPOST)
-The [`POST:[shippingDetailsPrefix]/v2/payments/{orderId}/shippingDetails`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Merchant-Endpoints/operation/fetchShippingCostUsingPOST) API call is for express payments and allows Vipps to get the shipping cost and method based on the provided address and product details.
-This is only relevant for express checkout payments where Vipps needs to present shipping cost and method to the user.
+API endpoint _on the merchant's side_ is for express payments and allows Vipps to get the shipping cost and method based on the provided address and product details.
-This service must be implemented by the merchant.

 Request: